ecjoliver/marineHeatWaves/README.md

 # Marine Heatwaves detection code

 marineHeatWaves is a module for python which implements the Marine Heatwave (MHW) definition of Hobday et al. (2016).
-A version written in R is also [available on CRAN](https://cran.r-project.org/web/packages/RmarineHeatWaves/index.html).
+A version written in R is also [available](https://robwschlegel.github.io/heatwaveR/index.html).

 # Contents